Blogs/AI

 3. Task Versatility: CoT prompting isn't limited to specific tasks.
 It has proven useful across arithmetic reasoning, commonsense problem-solving, and even symbolic reasoning, making it a highly adaptable technique.

-4. Reduction in Data Requirements: Since CoT prompting uses few-shot or zero-shot methods, it doesn’t require extensive training data for each specific task.
+4. Reduction in Data Requirements: Since CoT prompting uses Zero-shot vs. Few-shot Prompting methods, it doesn’t require extensive training data for each specific task.
 A single language model can handle multiple tasks simply by adjusting the prompt, saving time and resources.

 Disadvantages of Chain-of-Thought Prompting